 You're considered an Australian student if you are any of the following:

-Study at SA's number one university for graduate employment in the field of Science and Mathematics1.
+Study at SA's number one university for teaching quality in the field of Science and Mathematics1.

 Our mathematics and science degrees have been designed in collaboration with industry.
 You will learn skills that are practical and relevant to today’s working environment.